NYU Tandon Made Challenge

 How Does it Work?

-The challenge is open to all incoming NYU Tandon students, both graduate and undergraduate, interested in being a part of a team.
+The challenge is open to all incoming NYU Tandon students interested in being a part of a team.
 Faculty members and interested alumni are also welcome to join a team or multiple teams to provide technical and industry expertise to the students.

 We encourage you to form virtual teams with your future classmates, lab-mates, faculty, friends, and mentors.
 Zoom-based team hunts, during which we will guide you, will also be organized with breakout rooms to help you partner virtually with other participants.

-Each challenge has a $10,000 prize pool split between the undergraduate and graduate winning teams.
+A $10,000 prize pool split between the undergraduate and graduate winning teams presenting at the final demo day.
 A portion of the prize will be given to the teams upon award and the remainder held in the teams’ name and awarded in trenches upon the completion of certain development milestones, such as the creation of the first prototype.